About this project

 Project complete (mostly)

 As of April 2023, the game has been explored and analyzed thoroughly, and all of the questions have been answered.
 Thanks to everyone who helped make this possible.
-There are still a few unknown variables and I could still delve a little deeper into the CU Amiga demo build, but I’m officially marking the project complete.
+There are still a few unknown variables, and bugs are still occasionally filed at the issue tracker, but other than that I’m effectively marking the project complete.

 Where to from here?
 Contributor drDragonSmoke has released K240-Bugfix, a build which fixes various bugs in the game.
 Hollett Gaming is working on a K240 clone called Sector53, which at time of writing is still in development.